THM-Health/PILOS/INSTALL.md

 docker run --rm $IMAGE cat ./.env.example > .env docker run --rm $IMAGE cat ./docker-compose.yml > docker-compose.yml
 ```

+If you used a different docker image tag, you need to adjust the image tag in the `docker-compose.yml` file.

 ### Configuring PILOS
 In the .env file all application settings can be found, some of them can be changed with the UI.